Macaronic language: Other mixed-language lyrics

 Macaronic verse is especially common in cultures with widespread bilingualism or language contact, such as Ireland before the middle of the nineteenth century.
 Macaronic traditional songs such as Siúil A Rúin are quite common in Ireland.
 In Scotland, macaronic songs have been popular among Highland immigrants to Glasgow, using English and Scottish Gaelic as a device to express the alien nature of the anglophone environment.
 An example:

 Folk and popular music of the Andes frequently alternates between Spanish and the given South American language of its region of origin.

 Some Classical Persian poems were written with alternating Persian and Arabic verses or hemistichs, most famously by Saadi and Hafez.
 Such poems were called molamma (ملمع, literally "speckled", plural molamma‘āt ملمعات), Residing in Anatolia, in some of his poems Rumi mixed Persian with Arabic as well as the local languages of Turkish and Greek.

 Macaronic verse was also common in medieval India, where the influence of the Muslim rulers led to poems being written in alternating indigenous Hindi and the Persian language.
-This style was used by the famous poet Amir Khusro and played a major role in the rise of the Urdu or Hindustani language.
+This style was used by poet Amir Khusro and played a major role in the rise of the Urdu or Hindustani language.